Seven Swans: Thematic elements

 Many of the songs on Seven Swans tell stories directly from the Bible.
 "Abraham" references the bible story wherein Abraham is tested by God and told to sacrifice his only son Isaac.
-Abraham, at the last moment and with knife in hand, is stopped by an angel and instead sacrifices a ram to God.
+Abraham, at the last moment and with a knife in hand, is stopped by an angel and instead sacrifices a ram to God.
 The final song, "Transfiguration", is a "bittersweet note of Jesus' requisite suffering".
-"A Good Man Is Hard To Find" is based on a first-person account by The Misfit character from Flannery O'Connor short story of the same name.
+"A Good Man Is Hard To Find" is based on a first-person account by The Misfit character from the Flannery O'Connor short story of the same name.
 The lyrics of the title song, "Seven Swans," loosely allude to the events of the Book of Revelation.

 Track listing

 All tracks written by Sufjan Stevens.